axelzorra/python-automation-scripts/README.md

 Each script includes:
 - A short description at the top of the file
-- Clear configuration variables or a configuration file
+- Clear configuration variables
 - Minimal dependencies
 - Simple execution instructions

-Scripts are designed to be **easy to understand and modify**.
+Scripts are designed to be easy to understand and modify.

 ---

 ## 🔧 Customization

-These scripts are intended as **starting points**.
+These scripts are intended as **templates**.
-They can be extended, combined, or customized to match specific business needs.
+They can be adapted, extended, or combined to match specific business needs.

 ---